alxbishop/false-stereo/readme.md

 ### False Stereo pairs - UP42 SDK

 This python program provides a way to discover false stereo pairs against Airbus satellite catalog data using the UP42 SDK.
 It contains two python files.
+ - The program only run on geojson vector files as input
+ - find_false_stereo_program.py :
- - find_false_stereo_program.py : this file can be run using a terminal.
+    - this file can be run using a terminal
+    - this file can run on aoi that have multiple features of type "Polygon" in the geojson file but each feature will need to have a unique feature id.
+    { "type": "Feature", "properties": {"site":"DC", "id":"1"}, "geometry": { "type": "Polygon", .....

  - find_false_stereo_notebook.ipynb : best run directly in a code editor.